Longing for Home

 Longing for Home (望郷太郎, Bōkyō Tarō) is a Japanese manga series written and illustrated by Yoshihiro Yamada.
 It has been serialized in Kodansha's seinen manga magazine Morning since September 2019.

+Plot

+After a calamity causes Earth to enter an ice age, Taro Maizuru and his family evacuate to Basra, Iraq, where they temporarily enter artificial hibernation in an underground shelter until the ice age ends.
+Some time later, Taro wakes up to find the entire shelter abandoned.
+To his horror, he discovers that 500 years had passed, and his family are all dead after their hibernation machines failed.
+Without any companions or money, Taro begins his long trek across the world to Japan in search of a purpose in his life.

 Publication

 Written and illustrated by Yoshihiro Yamada, Longing for Home started in Kodansha's seinen manga magazine Morning on September 5, 2019.
 Kodansha has collected its chapters into individual tankōbon volumes, with the first one released on December 23, 2019.
+As of July 22, 2026, 15 volumes have been published.

 In August 2024, Kodansha began publishing the series in English on its K Manga digital service.